uabrc/uabrc.github.io/docs/uab_cloud/cloud_remote_access.md

 ### Generating Key Pairs

-The instructions are identical for all operating systems.
-[GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) maintains excellent documentation on generating keypairs.
+The instructions for generating key pairs are identical for all operating systems.
+[GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) maintains excellent documentation on generating key pairs.
+The gist of those instructions follows.

 1. Open a terminal window.
 2. Use the command `ssh-keygen -t ed25519 -C "your_email@example.com"`
 3. You will be prompted to choose a location to store the key, including a file name.
 4. You will be prompted to enter a passphrase to secure the key.
+It is highly recommended to secure your key pair with a passphrase to minimize risk.

 ### Managing Private Keys